suncoast-devs/handbook/lessons/js-fetch/lecture.md

 ## PUT, PATCH, DELETE, etc.

-The HTTP verbs will work similarly to the `POST`
+The HTTP verbs will work similarly to the `POST`.

 ---

-# Fetch API is simple, powerful, but awkward to use
+# Fetch API is simple, powerful, and awkward to use

 We'll be looking at some alternatives: